coop152/obsidian-vaults/System Architecture (25212)/Part 2/On-chip Interconnects (Network on Chip).md

 - Packets can be diverted
 	- to avoid blocking and to keep traffic moving
 	- or, to entirely avoid congested areas
-- There is a risk of a livelock, if the packets find themselves in a circular loop of avoiding each other and never moving to the destination
+- There is a risk of a **livelock**, if the packets find themselves in a circular loop of avoiding each other and never moving to the destination

 #### Oblivious vs Adaptive Routing
 **Oblivious**: